bjma/algorithms/divide_and_conquer/divide_and_conquer.md

 ![tromino-4x4](https://i.imgur.com/UMI0eSj.png)

-Our problem contains a gap, so technically it's okay if we leave a gap.
+Our original grid contains a gap, so technically it's okay if we leave a gap in this subproblem.
 Thus, we solved one of the subproblems, which is filling in a *2 x 2* grid.
-However, if we used this as our main subproblem, partitioning the grid into *2 x 2* subgrids is a little inefficient.
+However, if we can't divide the grid into *2x2* subgrids easily, and it's extremely inefficient.
+What we need to do now is find a way to get to this subproblem.

 We defined a base case (smallest case where our problem can be solved), but we haven't defined a good subproblem yet.
 What if we widen our scope in how we divide the grid?